PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README.md

 ## Description

-- Available version of this repository: Ventura / Sonoma
+- Available version of this repository: Sonoma
 - The model information has been removed, please generate and replace it yourself
-- OpenCore version: 0.9.5
+- OpenCore version: 0.9.6
 - BIOS settings:
   - Suggest using [UMAF](https://github.com/DavidS95/Smokeless_UMAF/) tool to increase VRAM, at least 1G and recommend 2G
   - Use [UMAF](https://github.com/DavidS95/Smokeless_UMAF/) tool to enable `Above 4G decoding`